AlexBHarley/deepstream.io-website/src/tutorials/integrations/cache-hazelcast/readme.md

+---
+title: Hazelcast Cache Connector
+description: Learn how to use Hazelcast with deepstream
+---

 #### What is Hazelcast?
 Hazelcast is a distributed caching layer, organised as a grid of independent nodes that sync their state.
 On top of that, Hazelcast allows to perform computations based on the stored data and even supports basic server side messaging.